masikol/con-hi/README.md

     To disable it, specify "-c off", and low-coverage regions won't be annotated.

 -n or --no-zero-output:
-    Suppress annotation of zero-coverage regions.
+    Disable annotation of zero-coverage regions.
     Disabled by default.

 -C or --upper-coverage-coefficients: